Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

 Domain founded in 1786 by a Touraine family (Morcellet family), it was then composed of 4 hectares of vines, cereal soil and a goat farm.Lire plus Learn more

-Jean le Bihan arrived from his father's great west to work at the Château des Arpentis in Amboise in 1946.
-A few years later, in 1951, through his marriage to Micheline Morcellet, he moved to the estate of his in-laws and created the estate Le Bihan.
+The estate was founded in 1786 by a family from Touraine (the Morcellet family), it was then composed of 4 hectares of vines, cereal land and goat breeding.
+Jean le Bihan arrived from the west of his father to work at the Château des Arpentis in Amboise in 1946.
+A few years later, in 1951, through his marriage to Micheline Morcellet, he settled on the estate of his in-laws and created the Le Bihan estate.
 In 1993 Laurent le Bihan, the last son of the house, took over the family business.